ejioguvictor/react-recoil-app-integration/README.md

-# Recoil tutorial
+# React Recoil

-This repo contains the code from the [YouTube tutorial](https://youtu.be/JvWukLAdS_8).
+This repo contains the react recoil integration and hooks used to convert a normal react app to use recoil for its state management.

 ## Branches

-* `master` - finished code with Recoil integration
+- `master` - finished code with Recoil integration
-* `original` - original imlementation using "prop drilling"
+- `original` - original imlementation using "prop drilling"

 ## Setup

 The project is set up using `create-react-app`.
 Use `npm start` to start the development server on port `3000`.

-Happy hacking!
+Happy hacking!!